 - Remove the cup, rinse out with a garden hose

 - Remove the paint tube, rinse with the garden hose

 - Unscrew the plastic air cap ring, remove the winged spray cap and the inner spacer, rinse with the garden hose

 - Unscrew the brass nozzle, use the garden hose to shoot a stream of water through the nozzle to thoroughly clean (the first time you remove this, you may need a wrench or pliers, after you replace it, hand tighten it and the next time you will be able to remove it easily)

 - Use the hose on a gentle spray to rinse the rim and the foam splash guard (if not using a foam splash guard skip to #9)

 - Remove the foam splash guard and clean it

 - With the nozzle, tube, and all the plastic parts removed, I carefully shoot water into the rim where the tube is normally inserted, allowing the water to flow through the same path that my paint travels. (do not do this while the brass nozzle is still attached)

 - I allow all my parts to dry, then replace everything and either do a second coat or store it away for the next project.

-So, do you have any questions about using a Finish Max?
+So, do you have any questions about using a Finish Max or need more paint sprayer tips?
 I’m here to help.